 And ultimately this may represent the birth of something new and with the potential to be much bigger than before!

-We’ve just launched a Slack community for fitness professionals to come together to learn / share notes and stories and to support each other.
-It’s open to everyone so join here (Slack FitPro Community) and feel free to share the link to help foster a digital community and resource for fitness professionals to tap into as they need!
+We’ve just launched onPodio's instructor community called onPodio Circle for fitness professionals to come together to learn / share notes and stories and to support each other.
+It’s open to everyone so join here and feel free to share the link to help foster a digital community and resource for fitness professionals to tap into as they need!

 onPodio is a software platform specifically designed for fitness professionals to help them run their business and build an online presence.